Exemplary Merging Clusters: Weak-lensing and X-ray Analysis of the Double Radio Relic Merging Galaxy Clusters MACS 1752.0+4440 and ZWCL 1856.8+6616: Discussion

 \subsection{Identification of the Substructures}

 The observational identification of subclusters is a difficult task.
 The ultimate goal would be to reconstruct the merger by properly accounting for all subclusters.
 However, observations are all projected quantities and are limited by their sensitivity and noise.
 In our study, we have identified subclusters as those that have WL S/N $>3\sigma$ and coincident galaxy peaks.
-Although we did not include the ICM features as a criteria for substructure identification, the substructures also tend to agree with the underlying ICM distribution as revealed by the XMM-\textit{Newton} observations.
+Although we did not include the ICM features as criteria for substructure identification, the substructures also tend to agree with the underlying ICM distribution as revealed by the XMM-\textit{Newton} observations.

 The global distributions of WL mass, gas, and galaxies in MACS1752 follow a similar morphology.
 As revealed by the WL mass reconstruction, MACS1752 is predominantly composed of two subclusters (NE and SW) that are co-spatial with the BCGs and the X-ray brightness peaks.
-The elongated distribution of the bright X-ray emission from the ICM follows an inverted S shape that terminates at the subclusters.
-From the NE subcluster, an ICM tail appears to have been stripped from the subcluster (left panel of Figure \ref{fig:macsj1752_merger}).
-This ram-pressure stripped gas extends from the NE subcluster about 0.5 Mpc in the cluster center direction.
+The elongated distribution of the bright X-ray emission from the ICM follows an inverted S shape that terminates at the subcluster centers (BCGs, mass peaks, X-ray peaks).
+From the NE subcluster, an ICM tail appears to have been stripped from the subcluster core (left panel of Figure \ref{fig:macsj1752_merger}).
+This dissociated gas extends from the NE subcluster about 0.5 Mpc towards the barycenter of the system.
 An X-ray tail of this extent would require a powerful ram-pressure force and is suggestive of a low impact parameter for the collision.
 From the SW subcluster, an extension of the gas towards the center of the cluster may also be caused by ram pressure.
-However, this extension also coincides with the less significant central WL mass detection and X-ray peak.
+However, this extension also coincides with the central WL mass detection and X-ray peak.
 It is difficult to say whether the central substructure is involved in the merger or is a foreground substructure that will merge later.
-The BCG that coincides with the mass peak is at $z=0.3617$, which is slightly lower redshift than the SW and NE BCGs (Table \ref{table:mcmac}).
+The BCG that coincides with the mass peak is at $z=0.3617$, which is slightly lower redshift than the SW ($z=0.3634$) and NE ($z=0.3648$) BCGs (Table \ref{table:mcmac}).
 Higher resolution or S/N X-ray observations may provide insight into the nature of this third substructure.